-- Total net premiums written were only marginally lower in 2020 despite the challenging environment presented by the COVID-19 pandemic.
-ZLAP had achieved a record level of domestic sales in 2019.
-2020 sales on unit linked business were in line with 2019 sales in the Health Insurance category were higher in 2020. - Profits on the Health Insurance category were higher in 2020 than in the prior year.
-2019 profits had been impacted by a €4.5m increase in technical provisions on the income protection portfolio.
-This increase was due to a one off impact on technical provisions from a change in demographic assumptions. - Profits on the Index-linked and unit-linked insurance category were lower in 2020.
-Profits on the domestic portfolio within this category were adversely impacted by investment market performance in the first half of the year, which was negatively impacted by the COVID-19 pandemic, reducing fund-based fee income.
-The underwriting performance of the Italian portfolio and the impacts of the UK IPB portfolio transfer, both discussed above, are also contained within this category. - Underwriting profits on the Other Life line of business were marginally higher in 2020.
+- Total net premiums written were higher in 2021.
+ZLAP recorded a strong performance in domestic sales in 2021.
+2021 sales on unit linked business and sales in the Health Insurance category were all higher in 2021.
+A strong performance in sales in 2021, along with strong investment market performance, contributed to the large increase in the Net Change in Technical Provisions. - Profits on the Other Life and Health Insurance lines of business also increased in 2021, mainly due to favourable morbidity and mortality experience.
+Net Premiums and Net Claims on the Other Life line of business both reduced in 2021 due to the longevity reinsurance transaction that ZLAP entered into in late 2020. - Profits on the Index-linked and unit-linked insurance category were higher in 2021.
+Profits on the domestic portfolio within this category were positively impacted by very strong investment market performance in 2021, increasing fund-based fee income.
+The underwriting performance of the Italian portfolio and the impacts of the UK IPB portfolio transfer in 2020, both discussed above, are also contained within this category. - Underwriting profits on the Other Life line of business were marginally higher in 2021.